puppetlabs/pe_tech_check/docs/REPORT.md

 The report is produced using the following tools / practices:

-1. Supplying \$customer with the 'healthcheck_lite' analysis tool to be executed on the Primary Master and analysing its output
+1. Supplying \$customer with the 'pe_tech_check' analysis tool to be executed on the Primary Master and analysing its output
 2. A conversation about the network architecture and other relevant topics

 # Environment overview